SahilSharma2710/flame-case-studies/collision_detection/README.md

-# 💥 Collision Detection Demo
+# 🎮 Collision Detection Demo

-A Flutter Flame example showcasing collision detection between multiple objects and screen boundaries.
+A comprehensive Flutter Flame example demonstrating various collision detection techniques and game mechanics.
+This project serves as a learning resource for game development with Flutter and Flame engine.

+## 📚 Learning Objectives

+- Understanding collision detection in Flame
+- Implementing game physics and boundary detection
+- Managing game state and component interactions
+- Working with color systems and visual feedback
+- Structuring game code for maintainability

 ## 🚀 Version History